SuB1X-Coin/documentation/guides/wallet_upgrade.md

  * `Client version`
  * `Current number of blocks`
  * `Number of connections (out)`

+## If you are running a MasterNode

+Verify the status of the masternode with `rupaya-cli masternode status` from the CLI or `masternode status` from a GUI masternode.
+You should see `"message" : "Masternode successfully started"`

+If you get `"message" : "Not capable masternode: Hot node, waiting for remote activation."`, go the the upgraded Cold wallet and START the masternode again.

+You might need to wait around 20 minutes before the masternode reports `Masternode successfully started`.
+After this, check the masternode on `http://mn.rupx.io`.
+If the node is listed with `a few sec` in the `Active Time` column, check the status of the masternode again and ensure you get `"message" : "Masternode successfully started"`.
+You might also need to stop and start the masternode wallet again to activate it.

 Thank you for upgrading and helping this chain move forward :rocket: